eth-protocol-fellows/protocol-studies/docs/wiki/EL/precompiled-contracts.md

 | 0x0a    | KZG POINT EVALUATION | Verifies a KZG proof                       | Cancun ([EIP-4844](https://eips.ethereum.org/EIPS/eip-4844))  |

 ## Calling precompiles
 Like contract account, precompiles can be called using `*CALL` family of opcodes.
-The following assembly code example shows usage of `SHA-256` precompile:
+The following assembly code example shows usage of `SHA-256` precompile to hash the string "Hello":
 ```js
 // First place the parameters in memory
 PUSH5 0x48656C6C6F // Hello in UTF-8